ElektrischesSchaf/Spike_Analysis/README.md

+# Spike_Analysis
+* Spikes are signals generated from the single frequency and have magnitude significantly larger than noise, the voltage drop from neural soma and axon membrane.
+Spike train is time-series data which comes from a neuron.
+In this repository I use the mat file "indy_20160407_02.mat" downloaded from [Nonhuman Primate Reaching with Multichannel Sensorimotor Cortex Electrophysiology](https://zenodo.org/record/583331#.XWirEigzZPb).
+This dataset has 96 channels and each channel contains 1-6 units.

 - [Spike_Analysis](#spike-analysis)
       - [R square of session indy_20160407_02, 0 time lag, 0-2 order, with sorted spikes](#r-square-of-session-indy-20160407-02--0-time-lag--0-2-order--with-sorted-spikes)
       - [R square of session indy_20160407_02, 0 time lag, 0-2 order, with sorted spikes, without hash unit](#r-square-of-session-indy-20160407-02--0-time-lag--0-2-order--with-sorted-spikes--without-hash-unit)